munificent/dep-interface-libraries/Proposal.md

 1. If the mandatory parameter lists are not compatible, fail.
 2. If the optional positional parameter lists are not compatible, fail.
+3. If one declares a named parameter that the other lacks, fail.
+4. For each corresponding pair of named parameters:
-3. If the named parameter maps are not compatible, fail.
+    1. If the types are not compatible, fail.
-4. If any corresponding default values are not identical, fail.
+    2. If the default values are not identical, fail.
 5. Otherwise, succeed.

-**To tell if two maps of names to types are compatible:**

-1. If the maps do not have the same sets of names, fail.
-2. If any name maps two types in either map that are not compatible, fail.
-3. Otherwise, succeed.

 **To tell if two lists of types are compatible:**

 1. If the lists have different lengths, fail.
-2. If any lockstep pair of types in the lists aren't compatible, fail.
+2. If any corresponding pair of types in the lists aren't compatible, fail.
 3. Otherwise, succeed.

 Note that this is *much* tighter than assignment compatibility, or even